bluelhf/Nxxt/README.md

 ## 💔 Broke something?

-If at any time you want to kill Nxxt as quick as possible, there's a few hidden shortcuts for you:
+If at any time you want to kill Nxxt as quickly as possible, there's a few hidden shortcuts for you:
 - **Ctrl / Cmd + End** - Terminates the program immediately
 - **Ctrl / Cmd + Del** - Causes the program to crash